 Every year my mom would make several batches of cookies early in December.
 She would then hide them in the freezer reserving them for special occasions throughout the month – on the night we decorated the Christmas tree, for holiday gatherings, and after our broccoli cheddar soup on Christmas Eve.
 It was on this blog, two years ago, that I finally admitted to thieving these candies (along with the hazelnut sandies) from the freezer every year, always worrying that the next one I ate might be the one that exposed my little secret.
 And that fear or that twinge of guilt with each bite of forbidden treat was strong enough to overcome the overwhelming desire to finish off every single last piece of that chocolate peanut butter fudge.

-Perhaps the best and worst thing about being an adult is there is nothing stopping me now.
+Perhaps the best and worst thing about being an adult is there is nothing keeping me from this Chocolate Peanut Butter Fudge now.

 I took this fudge to a whole new level by using Cleo’s Peanut Butter Cups from the amazing vegan candy company Go Max Go.
 And guys, I can’t stop!

 Warning: If you, like me, have no self control and you aren’t prepared to eat yourself sick, this recipe might not be for you.

 - 1 tbsp non-dairy butter, I used Earth Balance

 - 1 tsp vanilla extract